amateur80lvl/lxcex/book/ch3-lxc-and-base-container.md

 ```
 This, however will make `lxcfs` to fail because it depends on `/proc` and `/sys`.
 Hopefully, they fixed `/usr/share/lxcfs/lxc.mount.hook`, see https://github.com/lxc/lxcfs/pull/626.
+Patched package is included in `lxcex` repository, but if you don't trust it
-But while it's not in your release you have to fix that manually.
+you can fix that manually.

 The position of empty `lxc.mount.auto` directive in the end of file is important.
 Strictly speaking, it should be placed after all `lxc.include` directives, as long as